MrJimbo020301/4YP_GPU_Acceleration_in_Finance/README.md

 * **Up to 25 % higher monthly returns** than naïve trading rules using confidence weighting.
 * **Positive returns in 65 % of scenarios**, beating UK risk-free rates by **6.67 % p.m.**

-Detailed metrics, figures, and P\&L curves live in the `results/` folder.
+Detailed metrics, figures, and P\&L curves live in the `Report_Written_Materials`, `Report Diagrams_All` folder or summarised in Tabular Summaries_Final Report.xlsx worksheet.

 ---